The Bursaries Scheme

 - Does he/she appear to have the potential to develop further in ways which could benefit the industry?

 Whilst at the College or University, the interviewing committee makes time to discuss the course and its curriculum with the tutors and to see the facilities available.
-In this way, the Bursary & Awards' Committee is informed of developments in further/higher education relevant to the knitting/knitwear industry.
+In this way, the Education Committee is informed of developments in further/higher education relevant to the knitting/knitwear industry.